-Kollázs Brasserie & Bar is a fine dining restaurant and cocktail bar on the ground floor of the swanky Four Seasons Hotel Budapest.
-The restaurant, which is inside a beautiful Art Nouveau building, offers prime views onto Budapest's Castle Hill.
+Kollázs Brasserie & Bar is a fine dining restaurant on the ground floor of the swanky Four Seasons Hotel in Budapest.
+The restaurant, which is inside a beautiful Art Nouveau building, offers prime views onto the Danube and the Castle Hill across the river.
 It's the type of place where dark-suited waiters scurry around with tableside carts and pricey bottles of Bordeaux while soft jazz is drifting from the speakers.
-There's a discernible air of affluence here but without the stiffly formal setting of a fine dining restaurant.
+There's a discernible air of affluence, but without the stiffly formal setting of a fine dining restaurant.

 The kitchen wears many hats.
-There's classic French fare like beef bourguignon and saucisson en brioche (sausage in brioche), traditional Hungarian dishes along the lines of a goulash soup and chicken paprikash, and also burgers and steaks.
-But head-chef Árpád Győrffy is at his finest when it comes to the tasting menu, aptly named “blind date:” guests have to put themselves in Győrffy's hands as they receive no upfront information.
-On my most recent visit it was an exuberant eight-course feast featuring oysters, squab, and venison loin.
+There's classic French fare (beef bourguignon), traditional Hungarian dishes (goulash, chicken paprikash), and also burgers and steaks.
+But head-chef Árpád Győrffy is at his finest when it comes to the tasting menu.
+On my most recent visit it was an exuberant eight-course feast featuring oysters, roast squab, and venison loin.
 The tasting menu costs €100 per person without wine pairing, in line with comparable restaurants.